 Now, both proceeding theories are not unique to senior living, as they are utilized in all institutional commercial real estate investment strategy.
 However, senior living does have some unique attributes that can really impact the portfolio premium.
 Besides physical attributes like size, market, design, and quality of the assets, additional portfolio premium variables are geographic clusters, operator/management selection, and operating/legal structure.
 Healthcare REITs and investment groups typically already have relationships with operators/managers, and like the ability to change the management (if desired) post acquisition to groups already in their portfolio.
 And, since it’s not as efficient for senior living managers to operate a single-asset outlier to their geographic concentration, it’s most appealing to have clusters of 3-5+ properties in any given geographic zone.
 Additionally, since it’s always disruptive and risky to change management, having institutional-quality management/operators in-place, is always desired.
 Last, the portfolio premium can be impacted by the cross-collateralization of the lease and/or management structure.

 This is just small sampling of ways to create and maximize value in a senior living portfolio.
-If you have any questions, or need assistance, feel free to contact me at firstname.lastname@example.org.
+If you have any questions, or need assistance, be sure to check out the senior living improvement and educational platform Generational Movement at generationalmovement.com.